hakobtp/blog/postgresql/join/4_Left_Join.md

 This query returns all records of the `categories` table and returns the matched records from the `goods` table.
 As we can see, if the second table (the `goods` table, in this example) has no matches, the result is **NULL** .

-> The left join keyword returns all records from the left table ( table1 ), and all the records from the right table ( table2 ).
-> The result is **NULL** from the right side if there is no match.

 This diagram gives us an idea of how a left join works:

 <p align="center">